menu facebook twitter instagram pinterest youtube search chevron-down chevron-up

 Elephants, Hippos, and Victoria Falls

-Fly into Livingstone and meet your adventure guides and other members of the tour.
+Fly into Maun and meet your adventure guides and other members of the tour.

-This morning we’ll take a traditional mokoro ride in a canoe-like boat for another point of view of the Okavango Delta.
-This is the perfect opportunity to see both the smaller animals and get up close with the plants in the delta in the traditional way of the locals, who have been traveling through the delta for centuries, and the big guys, like giraffe, elephant, and hippos.
+This morning we’ll take a traditional mokoro ride in a canoe-like boat to get to know the Okavango Delta.
+This is the perfect opportunity to see hippos, giraffes, and elephants in the delta in the traditional way of the locals, who have been traveling through the delta for centuries, as well as on foot once we reach the island for lunch.

 Special photo tips with Kristin along the walk for those who are interested.